 - Crowning a May Queen was also popular during this day.
 Women used leaves and flowers for hair garlands.

 - In the late 20th century, giving of May baskets filled with sweets and flowers started to fade.
 Traditionally, these baskets would be left to someone’s doorstep.

-- In 1928, Hawaii embraced May Day as Lei Day to celebrate their own culture.
+- In 1928, Hawaii embraced May Day as Lei Day to celebrate its own culture.

 - On this day, farmers plant corn, turnips, and cucumbers.
 Moreover, people in villages do theatrical battles between summer and winter.

 - Today, May Day is one of the most recognized bank holiday in Europe.
-Maypole dancing is a choreographed dance and participated by children.
+Maypole dancing is a choreographed dance participated in by children.